SAP Testing – When, Why, and What Tools To Use

 In earlier times, when data was less and resources were not so vastly expanded, a team could handle ERP systems manually.
 However, now we have surpassed that stage, and the amount of data and number of resources a single enterprise handles are out of the question for manual management.
 Hence, today, we use integrated Enterprise Software (ES), out of which SAP is one of a kind.

 Enterprise software may come with a single task; therefore, you might have to combine different ES to make a more extensive enterprise system.
 Although some companies like SAP provide various ES under their umbrella, an enterprise can choose according to their needs.
-ES is a very diverse and big thing today, but this post focuses on SAP testing.
-If you wish to know more about ES, a book titled Building Products for the Enterprise: Product Management in Enterprise Software is a great place to start.
+ES is diverse and extensive today, but this post focuses on SAP testing if you wish to know more about ES, a book titled Building Products for the Enterprise: Product Management in Enterprise Software.

 Introduction to SAP and SAP Testing